-If you check your engine oil level regularly, you should never see the low oil pressure indicator while riding.
-Normally, it will only light momentarily when you turn the ignition switch ON.
+If you check your engine oil level regularly, you should never see the low oil pressure indicator and the warning indicator go on while riding.
+Normally, both will only light momentarily when you turn the ignition switch ON.
 Occasionally, it may flicker at or near idling speed.